attarmau/Deep-Learning-Backdoor-Attack/README.md

 # Deep-Learning-Backdoor-Attack

-In this project, I demonstrate how to construct an infected neural network, which can be achieved through data poisoning, model alteration, or other techniques that I will explore.
+In this project, I focus on constructing an infected neural network primarily through data poisoning, a method that underscores backdoor attacks and raises important concerns regarding data leakage and privacy, thereby highlighting the necessity for effective strategies in data governance.

 For this demonstration, I used a Gaussian blur trigger training and testing on [MNIST](https://www.kaggle.com/datasets/hojjatk/mnist-dataset) dataset.
 The backdoor ideas originate from the reference provided here - [Kanzi Gussian Blur Framework](https://docs.kanzi.com/3.9.1/en/tutorials/blur/blur.html).

 <img width="1004" alt="Screenshot 2024-10-30 at 2 56 36 PM" src="https://github.com/user-attachments/assets/a5c2a912-8bb6-4118-bb29-2c1800e1248a">